Boise Water Quality at a Glance

 Veolia Water Idaho (formerly SUEZ) provides comprehensive water services to approximately 250,000 residents across the Boise metropolitan area, including portions of Eagle and Meridian.
 As Idaho’s largest water utility, the system operates 83 active wells ranging from 200 to 1,100 feet deep, along with two advanced water treatment plants that deliver an average of 23 million gallons of drinking water daily in winter, expanding to 97 million gallons daily during peak summer demand.

 Boise sources its drinking water from two primary sources: approximately 70% comes from the Treasure Valley aquifer system through deep groundwater wells, while the remaining 30% is drawn from the Boise River and treated at the Marden and Columbia Water Treatment Plants.
 The groundwater originates from snowmelt that travels through mountain watersheds and filters naturally underground for years before reaching the wells.
-Veolia’s water consistently meets all federal and state quality standards, though the growing metropolitan area faces ongoing challenges with emerging contaminants like PFAS, infrastructure modernization, and seasonal demand fluctuations.
+While Veolia’s water meets federal standards, third-party testing has identified concerning levels of arsenic, hexavalent chromium, and other contaminants above health guidelines.
 The utility has implemented significant investments in membrane filtration technology, corrosion control, and water quality monitoring to ensure sustainable water supply for Idaho’s capital region.

 Boise ariel view